turnippy/cisc870_project/README.md

 # Requirements
 This code requires installing TenSEAL and numpy library

-TenSEAL be installed using `pip install tenseal`
+TenSEAL can be installed using `pip install tenseal`

-numpy be installed using `pip install numpy`
+numpy can be installed using `pip install numpy`